tyler-bartschi/cookbook-web/specifications.md

 | recipeID  | int      | NOT_NULL, FOREIGN_KEY                 |
 | dateAdded | DATETIME | NOT_NULL, INDEX                       |

-\* maximum allowed in recentlyAddedRecipies is 10.
+\* maximum allowed in recentlyAddedRecipes is 10.
 If another recipie is added that will put the total over 10, delete the oldest recipe and add the new one in its place

 searchEngine: